sarahsga/TK-Tasks/html/recipe/README.md

 ----

 ## Rules
-1. Your app should look like the mockups attached in the `screenshots` folder.
-Try to achieve pixel perfection.
+1. Your app layout should look like the mockups attached in the `screenshots` folder.

 -------------------